-Accidental head injury resulting in neurological impairment causing:
+An accidental head injury resulting in permanent neurological deficit causing:

-- at least a permanent 25% impairment of whole person function; or - you to be totally and permanently unable to perform any one of the activities of daily living without the standby assistance of another person.
+- a permanent impairment of at least 25% of whole person function: - you to be totally and permanently unable to perform any one of the activities of daily living; or - cognitive impairment as measured by a persistent score of 17 or less on a Montreal Cognitive Assessment (MoCA) test, or an equivalent severity on another standardised cognitive assessment test.

-For the purposes of this definition, the meaning of accidental head injury includes a bump, blow or jolt to the head, or a penetrating head injury.
+For the purposes of this definition, accidental head injury means a bump, blow or jolt to the head, or a penetrating head injury.